Tonsil Cancer

 Tobacco use and alcohol consumption

 It is a well-known fact that tobacco use and alcohol consumption contribute to the development of tonsil cancer.
 Tobacco contains many known carcinogenic substances, mainly nitrosamines, and polycyclic hydrocarbons.
 Alcohol turns into acetaldehyde, which adversely affects DNA repair in the cell.
 Especially if the amount consumed is high and these two habits are together, the risk of developing cancer increases exponentially.
-These are mostly the causes in elderly patients
+These are mostly the causes in older patients

 Human papillomavirus infection